 As a national voice for disaster policy, we work to educate politically-active individuals and organizations and to strengthen governmental and private sector disaster policy-making.
 This is accomplished through Congressional testimony, legislative briefings, editorial and “lessons learned” pieces, media appearances, sponsored conferences, white papers, and participation in national commissions and task forces.

-NCDP’s expertise and policy advice is relevant to a broad range of natural and man-made hazards, but its most sustained policy involvement relates to children and disasters, building and strengthening resilience of health and preparedness systems, the welfare of the U.S. Gulf Coast Region and mega-disasters.
+NCDP’s expertise and policy advice is relevant to a broad range of natural and man-made hazards, but its most sustained policy involvement relates to children and disasters, building and strengthening the resilience of health and preparedness systems.

 Back to the Policy Portal